 “There is an oversupply in Central London of this product, it felt crazy that coworking doesn’t exist on local high streets and local areas.”Vibushan Thirukumar, Oru Space

-We talk about the inherent risk involved in trying to make a local coworking space.
-“Is this a good enough high street to work on, all day every day?”
-Vibushan explains they didn’t have enough capital to pay large deposits or take on a hard lease.
-Constraints however, bred creativity and the opportunity to do something unique.
-There was no clear idea at the outset of look and brand.
-Oru Space was developed and designed by Paul and Vibushan organically, taking both the community and Southwark along on the journey with them.
-Luck, faith, and an organic process worked well!
+It was important for the project team to ask themselves the question: “Is this a good enough high street to work on, all day every day?”
+Vibushan explains that they didn’t have enough capital to pay large deposits or take on a hard lease.
+Constraints bred creativity however, and the opportunity to do something unique.
+There was no clear idea at the outset about the look and brand.
+Oru Space was developed and designed by Paul and Vibushan organically, taking both the community and Southwark along the journey with them.
+Luck, faith, and an organic process worked well.